cshimvin/quiz-ms-2/README.md

 ## Project Goals

-### Business Goals
+### Developer Goals

-As a business, I would like the website to:
+As a developer, I would like the website to be fun and interactive and enable visitors to learn about airport codes of the world.
+This would be particularly useful for those visitors who are planning to join the aviaton industry.

 ### Visitor Goals

 As a visitor, I would like the website to:
+- be easy to understand
+- be easy to navigate
+- be able to use the quiz on a variety of devices
+- enable me to learn about airport codes and test my knowledge on them

 ## User Experience